Why now, nearly 20 years later?

 In hindsight, the casualness with which "authentic" gowns worth a collective mid-six figures were displayed and handled should've been a giant red flag to everyone, myself included.
 However, I missed them because I was so engrossed in other aspects of the Estate.

 My last visit with Sarris was a couple of months before his passing on March 1, 2014.
-I remember sitting on the back patio of their apartment, talking about his childhood in Utah, the only memories he talked about.
+I remember sitting on the back patio of their apartment, talking about his childhood in Utah, the only memories he spoke of.
 The great mind that helped steer Travilla Inc. into the success it attained was no more.
 I returned a few months later to check on Giorgio and begin relocating from Florida to California.
-According to Dimakis, after Bill died, he heard nothing from Silva, Hansford or anyone else involved in the tour and again brought up the subject of not seeing a "damn dime" from anyone.
+According to Dimakis, after Bill died, he heard nothing from Silva, Hansford, or anyone else involved in the tour and again brought up the subject of not seeing a "damn dime" from anyone.
 Going through Julien's rejected sketches, I took a stack back to Florida, selling some on eBay and profiting $ 4,000.
 The day after my move to Palm Springs in February 2015, I promptly handed the funds to Giorgio, which didn't have the desired effect, namely gratitude.

 Being the last person standing after the auction, it was finally my time to suffer Giorgio's wrath.